SemW95/Splitty/docs/agendas/ta-meeting-4-notes.md

   - Fix class structure (Everyone): Some members are confused on the class structure about debts and how to pay.
 This week we fixed the problems and built a new class structure.
   - Delete old template files (Lukas)
   - Convert most classes to JPA entities and add repositories for them (Everyone): Members added entities and relations to the classes and added the corresponding repository and interface method, like findPeopleByFirstNameContainingIgnoreCase() created by Wing.
-  - Currency conversion rate (Lukas): He created some function of currency using Frankfurt Api.
+  - Currency conversion rate (Lukas): He created some function of currency using Frankfurter Api (https://www.frankfurter.app/).
   - Person controller, service (Sem): He completed the controller of Person and the corresponding server and repository.
   - Tests for classes and repositories (Everyone)
   - Seeder class (Lukas): It is used to populate initial data into the database.